 Microscopic material failure considers the initiation and propagation of a crack.

-Failure criteria related to microscopic fracture: These criterion yield potential by introducing a scalar damage quantity, the void volume fraction of cavities and the porosity.
+Failure criteria related to microscopic fracture: These criteria yield potential by introducing a scalar damage quantity, the void volume fraction of cavities, and the porosity.

 2. Macroscopic failure